buianhkiet110703/FINAL_TEST/README.md

 ```
 ![image](https://user-images.githubusercontent.com/110837675/202436667-11336f8c-eb9b-4998-894b-c82a25e62115.png)

+High and relative income countries (yellow and blue) have very high rates of adult obesity.
+Because high-income countries have a lot of excess food, the rate of obesity is very high.
+Compared to low-income countries, obesity rates are very low.
+Because low-income countries do not have much food and lack of food, obesity rates are lower, but in terms of life expectancy, Poor countries still have a lower average age than high-income countries.

 ```php
 import plotly.express as px
 fig = px.scatter(df, x = 'Beer consumption per capita (Liter)', y ='Life Expectancy (Year)',